htvekov/controllerx/docs/examples/Sonos display.md

-### Sonos/Symfonisk display unit with ESPHome
+### Sonos/Symfonisk display unit with ESPHome v1.1

 ![Three different Sonos displays](https://github.com/htvekov/controllerx/blob/master/docs/assets/img/Sonos_displays_1.jpg)

-Using ControllerX - Controlling your Sonos speakers have never been easier 😎 But the occasional wish for visual check on what’s actually playing, volume setting, media artist/title, active speakers in group etc. is still there 👀 Leaving you with no other choice than adding a display integration as the obvious solution for this need 😉
+Using ControllerX - Controlling your Sonos speakers have never been easier 😎 But the occasional wish for a visual check on what’s actually playing, volume setting, media artist/title, active speakers in group etc. is still there 👀 Leaving you with no other choice than adding a display integration as the obvious solution for this need 😉

 All it takes is an ESP8266 with ESPHome software, an appropriate display, a handfull of HA sensors and you’re all set to go 🚀 ESPHome is a system framework for ESP8266 units that has support for several I2C OLED/E-ink display types and numerous sensors, has direct HA integration via add-on and easy, yet powerful YAML configuration.
 Read more about ESPHome and how to set it up in HA here: https://esphome.io/